illudium/illudium.github.io/_posts/2024-02-09-advanced-macos-commandline-network-management.md

 serviceName=$(networksetup -listnetworkserviceorder | grep "$activeIF" | awk -v FS="(Hardware Port: |,)" '{print $2}')

 ```
-#### The problem with cataloging existing DNS servers, when they are supplied via DNS
+#### The problem with cataloging existing DNS servers, when they are supplied via DHCP

 When DNS servers are provisioned via DHCP, a common approach for determining the IP addresses for said servers will fail: